 Listen Now to Episode #3: Decision 2020 Gardner Mayoral Candidate Scott J. Graves

 Listen Now to Episode #2: Lost in Providence w/ Dave Lubelczyk

 Listen Now to Episode #1 My Father’s Legacy

 About our Host:

-Scott M. Graves is executive director of the Wachusett Business Incubator.
+Scott M. Graves is the former executive director of the Wachusett Business Incubator.
 He is known for a steadfast resolve for intellectual rigor and business strategy.
 Nothing makes Scott feel more fulfilled then to help other develop their own unique creativity which leads to fulfillment in work and life.
 An entrepreneur in his own right, Scott previously operated the former Smash Music.
 He is currently playing lead in developing a multi-disciplinary arts curriculum known as New England Playhouse while spearheading the various initiatives that make up the Wachusett Business Incubator.

 Cameron McLeod is the Producer of the “Are We Here Yet?”
 Podcast.
 Since his high school days he has been behind the scenes of multiple productions ranging from directing live football games to filming short movies.
 Using his musical prowess and his technical skills gained from working as an IT professional, Cameron taught himself what it takes to mix and produce music of his own creation.
 To this day, he strives to better these skills whenever he can.